zk-org/zk-nvim/README.md

 })
 ```

+Note that the `setup` function will not add any key mappings for you.
+If you want to add key mappings, see the [example mappings](#example-mappings).

 ### Notebook Directory Discovery
 When you run a notebook command, this plugin will look for a notebook in the following places and order:
 1. the current buffer path (i.e. the file you are currently editing),